-Here's a sample of data projects I've built and/or directed.
+Here's a sample of data projects I've built, edited, and/or directed.

 Superstorm Sandy: Deadly topology

-This was a challenge: How to clearly illustrate a story reporters at WNYC were working on about how a bowl-shaped neighborhood on Staten Island saw a high concentration of deaths in the storm — likely because they were caught off guard by water rushing into that basin.
-I worked from an open data set of elevation contours to design and build this map, experimenting with the data and presentation until I got it as clear as possible.
+This was a challenge: How to clearly illustrate a story about how a bowl-shaped neighborhood on Staten Island suffered an unusual concentration of deaths during Sandy — likely because they were caught off guard by water rushing into that basin.
+I worked from an open data set of elevation contours to design and build this map, experimenting with many approaches to the data and presentation until it was as clear as possible.
 The deployed version, which no longer functions, was a "slippy map" you could pan and zoom.